 Our History

-Cache Valley Bible Fellowship has been a witness for Christ in this community for nearly sixty years.
+Cache Valley Bible Fellowship has been gathering to worship in this valley for nearly sixty years.
 We are the oldest continuing evangelical church in Cache Valley.
-Our members have included students at Utah State, career men and women, and families who have raised their children here.
-We are members of this community and love this place we call home.
+Our members have included students at Utah State, career men and women, families who have raised their children here, and internationals from all over the world.
+From the very beginning we have been committed to glorifying God, proclaiming the gospel, and loving one another.

 Then & Now

 Cache Valley Bible Church held its first services in September 1965.
-The church was started by Ira and Eleanor Ransom.
-Cache Valley Bible Church's first meetings were in their home but as the church grew it moved to various locations on the campus of Utah State University.
+The church was started by Ira and Eleanor Ransom, who had a passion to spread the gospel of Jesus Christ and plant strong, Bible-believing churches throughout Utah.
+The first meetings were in their home but as the church grew it moved to various locations on the campus of Utah State University.
 Eventually it met in the auditorium of Edith Bowen School.
+Souls were saved and believers were equipped and raised up to serve.

-In 1979 the Cache Valley Bible Church began construction on its property at 1601 North 400 East in North Logan.
-This facility served as the church's home until its current facility was purchased in 2012.
-For many Cache Valley Bible was known as "that little church in the fields."
+In 1979, Cache Valley Bible Church began construction of its own permanent building on its property at 1601 North 400 East in North Logan.
+This building served as the church's home until its current facility was purchased in 2012.
+For many, Cache Valley Bible was known as "that little church in the fields."

-When Pastor Ira Ransom left Cache Valley Bible Church to plant a church in Brigham City, Pastor Michael McDonald was called to serve the church.
-In 1982, Pastor Mark DeMateo was called to fill the pastoral that was vacated.
-Mark and his wife Brenda were part of the church until they returned to Illinois in 1990.
+When Pastor Ira left Cache Valley to plant a church in Brigham City, Pastor Michael McDonald was called to serve the church.
+In 1982, Mark DeMateo was called to fill the pastorate.
+Mark faithfully guided the church through several lean years until he and his wife Brenda returned to Illinois in 1990.

 "For we do not preach ourselves, but Jesus Christ as Lord,